Bathroom Sink Buying Guide

 What is a Partially Recessed Sink?

-A partially recessed sink has a similar look to a top-mounted or vessel sink, but it’s recessed farther into the counter top.
-Do you love the look of a top-mounted sink, but you don’t want to get rid of your current counter top?
-This is a common problem for people who want to update their bathroom vanity’s look, but don’t want to get rid of a gorgeous stone or tile counter top that already has a cutout in it.
+A partially recessed sink looks similar to a top-mounted or vessel sink but recessed farther into the countertop.
+Do you love the look of a top-mounted sink but don’t want to remove your current countertop?
+This is a common problem for people who want to update their bathroom vanity’s look but don’t want to get rid of a gorgeous stone or tile countertop that already has a cutout in it.

-To install a partially recessed sink, you’ll need to re-cut your counter top’s cutout to fit the new sink, so you’ll have to measure and make sure that the base of your new sink is large enough to fill the hole.
+To install a partially recessed sink, you’ll need to re-cut your countertop’s cutout to fit the new sink, so you’ll have to measure and ensure that the base of your new sink is large enough to fill the hole.
 You’ll also run into the same issue with plumbing and cutting for the faucet that you do with a top-mounted sink, so this kind of sink is definitely better left for larger, more involved remodeling jobs.

 72 Inch Double Vessel Sink Bathroom Vanity with Drawers